barnull/staaldraad.github.io/_posts/2017-10-23-msword-field-codes.markdown

 # Payload Obfuscation

 Before digging into ways of obfuscating the **DDE** and **DDEAUTO** field codes, I decided to focus on obfuscating the payload.
 The reason for this being two-fold.
-Firstly, the payload is simply a string, rather than a reserved field code, meaning obfuscation is less likely to break the funcionality.
+Firstly, the payload is simply a string, rather than a reserved field code, meaning obfuscation is less likely to break the functionality.
 Secondly, we have more room for obfuscation, trying to hide three characters (DDE) is much more of a challenge than obfuscating a 255 character string.

 Seeing as we are dealing with field codes already, it felt like a good place to try and find some more obfuscation.
 A quick search for "*list field codes word*" lead to [this support article by Microsoft](https://support.office.com/en-us/article/List-of-field-codes-in-Word-1ad6d91a-55a7-4a8d-b535-cf7888659a51), which, helpfully, contains a list of all supported field codes.
 After spending some time going through the various fields, one struck me as possibly helpful.
 This being the **QUOTE** field, which has the described functionality of "The Quote field inserts the specified text into a document.".
 This sounded promising as we were looking at ways to manipulate the payload string and the QUOTE field allows for manipulation of a string and inserting it into a document.